-Forecast issued at 4:00 pm WST on Saturday 23 August 2014.
+Forecast issued at 4:01 pm WST on Sunday 21 September 2014.

-Forecast for Saturday until midnight
+Forecast for Sunday until midnight

-- Southwesterly 3 to 4 metres.
+- 2 to 2.5 metres.

 - Southwesterly 2 to 3 metres, increasing to 4 metres offshore.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.